Introduction

 atom_style atomic

 This line sets the atom style to atomic.
-This means that atoms are represented as points in space, and that they do not have any internal structure.
-This is the most common atom style for simulations of metals.
+This means atoms are represented as points in space without internal structure.
+This is the most common atom style for metal simulations.

 Lattice